Jezzffihuter2022/wangchuyao.github.io/_pages/service.md

 International Communication Association (ICA): 2024, 2025
 National Communication Association (NCA): 2024

-Finally, I draw on insights from prior internships in government advisory and technology sectors.
-These experiences inform my ability to mentor students navigating diverse academic and professional trajectories, and to support institutional efforts that link academic inquiry with pressing societal challenges.
+I also draw on prior experiences in consulting, government advisory, and technology sectors to mentor students pursuing diverse professional paths and to support linkages between academia, industry, and government.